 OVERVIEW 4

 Our vision for our school community is: 4

 Purpose 4

 Principles 4

 What is Assessment of Learning?
 5

 Purpose of Assessment 5

 Key Policy Documents 5

 GENERAL CONDITIONS 6

 STUDENT ASSESSMENT PLANNER (SAP) 6

 DRAFTING 6

 Providing feedback on a draft 7

-SCAFFOLDING 8

-MANAGING RESPONSE LENGTH 9
+MANAGING RESPONSE LENGTH 8

-Determining length of a response 9
+Determining length of a response.
+8

-Strategies for managing response length after final assessment submission: 11
+Strategies for managing response length after final assessment submission: 10

-Managing response length during supervised assessment (exams) 11
+Managing response length during supervised assessment (exams) 10

 Strategies for managing response length after assessment submission: 11

-RESEARCHING 12
+RESEARCHING 11

-Evaluating information 12
+Evaluating information 11

-Authority 12
+Authority 11

-Reliability and objectivity 13
+Reliability and objectivity 12

-Publication date 13
+Publication date 12

-Domain (for websites) 13
+Domain (for websites) 12

-Relevance 13
+Relevance 12

-REFERENCING 13
+REFERENCING 12

 What is referencing?
-13
+12

 Why reference?
-13
+12

 What is in-text citation?
+12

+What is full bibliographic citation?
 13

-What is full bibliographic citation?
-14

 What is the difference between a reference list and a bibliography?
+13

-14
+Examples of Citations 14

-Generative Artificial Intelligence Examples of Citations 14
+Generative Artificial Intelligence Examples of Citations 15

-If you have used ChatGPT or other AI tools in your research, describe how you used the tool in your referencing 14

-ACADEMIC INTEGRITY 16
+ACADEMIC INTEGRITY 15

+Strategies for establishing authorship 15

-Strategies for establishing authorship 16
+Responsibilities for establishing authorship 16

+Use of Generative Artificial Intelligence (AI) in Assessment 16

+2